helloacl/DST-DCPDS/README.md

 ```

 ### Train
-Take MultiWOZ2.1 as an example:
+Take DST-DCPDS for both-level training as an example:

-- training for DST-DCPDS for both-level
+- Train
 ```bash
 bash run_multiwoz2.1_all.sh
 ```